Best online sales right now | CNN Underscored

 Urban Outfitters

-You may know Urban Outfitters for its vast selection apparel that’s on the cutting edge of cool, but the retailer also offers a wide selection of beauty products that have achieved cult-favorite status.
+You may know Urban Outfitters for its vast selection of apparel that’s on the cutting edge of cool, but the retailer also offers a wide selection of beauty products that have achieved cult-favorite status.
 And for a limited time, all beauty and makeup at the store is 30% off, so you can shop brands like Mario Badescu, Benefit Cosmetics, Ouai, Anastasia Beverly Hills and more for less.

 JBL Live 650BTNC

 If you’re in the market for over-ear headphones but have no interest in spending a fortune, this pair is the one to get.
 The JBL Live 650BTNC is our budget pick for best over-ear headphones, and right now, they’re down to the lowest price we’ve seen in about nine months at Amazon.
-With top-notch sound and three color options, they’re sure bet.
+With top-notch sound and three color options, they’re a sure bet.

 Carbon38